Go to the Students section

 The University will give protection against unfair discrimination on the grounds of:

 The University recognises that equality issues are complex, and that it has responsibilities to others, including, but not limited to, people with caring responsibilities and students who are leaving local authority care.

 Our evidence-based approach to increasing equality, diversity and inclusion at Oxford Brookes uses monitoring data, user feedback and research to inform and improve our future practice.

-We will annually assess the effectiveness on the Equality, Diversity and Inclusion Policy through collection and analysis of data to produce annual reports to the Academic Enhancement and Standards Committee, Academic Board, Executive Board and the Board of Governors.
+We will annually assess the effectiveness on the Equality, Diversity and Inclusion Policy through collection and analysis of data to produce annual reports to the Teaching and Learning Enhancement Committee, Academic Board, Vice-Chancellor’s Group and the Board of Governors.
 Data, conclusions and recommendations will feed into the University’s strategic planning cycle.